sparkgeo/serverless-datacube-demo/README.md

   --end-date 2025-12-31 \
   --storage-backend fsspec \
   --serverless-backend local \
-  --skip-land-filter \
   --fsspec-uri ./output/ok-test
 ```

 Notes:

 - `--geometry-file` accepts `.shp` or `.gpkg`; geometries are reprojected to EPSG:4326 if needed.
-- `--skip-land-filter` processes all tiles in the bounding box (no Cartopy LAND mask).

 - `--fsspec-uri` supports local paths (e.g., `./output/ok-test` or `file:///...`) and cloud URIs depending on your fsspec drivers.
 - Zarr v3 is used; ensure your environment supports it.
 If required, set: